State road D.915 (Turkey)

 Starting on the junction of D.050 in Bayburt, the southern part of the route runs through Maden, crosses Mount Kop of the Otlukbeli Mountains with the Kop Pass at 2409 m AMSL just south of the province border Bayburt-Erzurum, where a highway tunnel is under construction to ease the route with several hairpin turns.
 It reaches Aşkale on the D.100 (E80).
-The route from Bayburt to Aşkale is part of E87.
+The route from Bayburt to Aşkale is part of European route E87.

 Road from Of to Bayburt

 Built in 1916 by the Russian soldiers following the Trebizond Campaign, the road from Of to Bayburt runs on Mt.
 Soğanlı climbing up to an elevation of 2035 m above sea level.
 The route without guardrails includes 29 steep hairpin turns.
 While the start and end sections of the route are paved with asphalt, the center part is only gravel.
 It is difficult to travel particularly in wet and dark conditions or by fog and snow, and it is considered as one of the most dangerous roads of the world, even more dangerous than the Death Road in Bolivia.

 Named Derebaşı Turns, the most risky part of the route is situated in Çaykara with 13 hairpin turns.
 At a length of only 5.1 km, it has an elevation difference from 1712 to 2035 m.